Inference for Gaussian Processes with Mat\'ern Covariogram on Compact Riemannian Manifolds: Gaussian processes on compact Riemannian manifold

-\begin{theorem} Let $P_i$, $i=1,2$, denote two Gaussian measures with the Mat\'ern covariogram parametrized by $\theta_i=\{\sigma^2_i,\alpha_i\}$.
-Assume that the correlation operators $B_i$'s commute, the eigenvalues satisfy $\lambda_n=\Theta(n^{r})$ and $t(n)=\Theta(n^{{r'}})$, where $\Theta(\cdot)$ means bounded both above and below asymptotically.
-Then the following results hold. \begin{enumerate}[(A)] \item If $d\leq 3$, then $P_{1}\equiv P_{2}$ if and only if $\sigma_1^2/C_{\nu,\alpha_1}=\sigma_2^2/C_{\nu,\alpha_2}$. \item If $d\geq 4$, then $P_{1}\equiv P_{2}$ if and only if $\sigma_1^2=\sigma_2^2$ and $\alpha_1=\alpha_2$. \end{enumerate} \end{theorem} \begin{proof} See Appendix \ref{appB}. \end{proof} Part~(A) of Theorem~\ref{thm:mfd} implies that neither $\sigma^2$ nor $\alpha$ are consistently estimated.
-Part~(B) implies that consistent estimators of both $\sigma^2$ and $\alpha$ may exist.
-Recall that in Euclidean spaces (A) still holds, while (B) holds for $d>4$; $d=4$ is still an open problem.
-This difference in behavior between (A)~and~(B) can be attributed to the integral test being a sufficient condition in Euclidean spaces so it only helps to show the equivalence of measures when $d\leq 3$; see for \citep{zhang2004inconsistent} more details.
-In $d>4$, \citep{A10} estimated the principal irregular term without the integral test and constructed consistent estimators for $\alpha$ and $\sigma^2$ directly.
+\begin{theorem} Let $P_i$, $i=1,2$, denote two Gaussian measures with the Mat\'ern covariogram parametrized by $\theta_i=\{\sigma^2_i,\alpha_i,\nu_i\}$.
+Then the following results hold. \begin{enumerate}[(A)] \item If $d\leq 3$, then $P_{1}\equiv P_{2}$ if and only if $\sigma_1^2/C_{\nu_1,\alpha_1}=\sigma_2^2/C_{\nu_2,\alpha_2}$, $\nu_1=\nu_2$. \item If $d\geq 4$, then $P_{1}\equiv P_{2}$ if and only if $\sigma_1^2=\sigma_2^2$ and $\alpha_1=\alpha_2$, $\nu_1=\nu_2$. \end{enumerate} \end{theorem} \begin{proof} See Appendix \ref{app:thm:mfd}. \end{proof} Part~(A) of Theorem~\ref{thm:mfd} implies that if $d\leq 3$, then neither $\sigma^2$ nor $\alpha$ are \changedreviewertwo{identifiable or consistently estimable, while $\nu$ is identifiable.
+Part~(B) implies that when $d\geq 4$, all three parameters---$\sigma^2$, $\alpha$ and $\nu$---are identifiable}.
+In Euclidean space, the smoothness parameter $\nu$ is typically assumed to be known and fixed when discussing fixed-domain asymptotic inference. \changedreviewertwo{In this specific Euclidean setting,} assuming $\nu_1=\nu_2=\nu$, (A) still holds while (B) holds for $d>4$; $d=4$ is still an unresolved problem in Euclidean space unless the domain is assumed to be bounded \citep{bolin2021equivalence}.
+This difference in behaviour between (A)~and~(B) can be attributed to the integral test being a sufficient condition in Euclidean spaces, which ensures only the equivalence of measures when $d\leq 3$; \citep[see][for details]{zhang2004inconsistent}.
+In $d>4$, \cite{A10} estimated the principal irregular term without the integral test and constructed consistent estimators for $\alpha$ and $\sigma^2$ directly.
 However, this construction does not hold for $d=4$.